-As you?re probably aware, over-50s specialist Saga is coming to the stock market.
-Private equity firm Acromas, which owns the group, is selling a 25-50% stake in it — and time is running out if you?re considering subscribing for some shares: applications close on May 20th.
+As you’re probably aware, over-50s specialist Saga is coming to the stock market.
+Private equity firm Acromas, which owns the group, is selling a 25-50% stake in it — and time is running out if you’re considering subscribing for some shares: applications close on May 20th.
 So should you buy?
-The answer is ?probably not? if you?re looking for an enormous instant profit, of the sort we recently saw with Royal Mail.
-Saga?s owners are too canny to give away that much of a bargain.
-Needless to say, of course, that?s not the only reason for buying…
+The answer is ‘probably not’ if you’re looking for an enormous instant profit, of the sort we recently saw with Royal Mail.
+Saga’s owners are too canny to give away that much of a bargain.
+Needless to say, of course, that’s not the only reason for buying shares…

 As you’re probably aware, over-50s specialist Saga is coming to the stock market.